Tutoring and Academic Engagement Center

 About Sally

 Hello!
-My name is Sally, and I am an Academic Coach with the TAEC.
+My name is Sally, and I am an Professional Academic Coach with the TAEC.
 I have spent most of my career working with students ranging from middle school through graduate school, both inside and outside of the classroom.
 I have bachelor’s degrees in English, Education, and Sociology, and a Master’s in English, and my experiences in these programs have inspired a love of engaging with students from many walks of life in furthering their success and overcoming obstacles.
 I’m excited to do this meaningful work at the University of Oregon as part of the TAEC.
 In my free time, I like reading, hiking, and finding new bands to enjoy.

-Make an appointment with Sally (coming soon).
+Make an appointment with Sally in Navigate.

 Annika